A consultant-led service provided alongside specialist nurse practitioners

-He has been a consultant at the trust since 2015 and has a special interest in high quality training for junior medical doctors who rotate through this organisation, as well as in simulation-based training.
+He has been a consultant at the trust since 2015 and has a special interest in high quality training for junior medical doctors who rotate through this organisation.
 Dr Chick is also on the organising committee of the North of England Intensive Care Society.

 He also has experience as a clinical lecturer in the University of Malawi, and as a consultant in the country’s largest teaching hospital.

 Graduated from the University of Liverpool in 2000 and undertook medical training in Liverpool and the West Midlands before going on to work in New Zealand, Zambia and South Africa, and subsequently trained in Infectious Diseases and General Medicine in the North East.
 Has completed Diplomas in HIV Medicine, and Tropical Medicine and Hygiene, and a Postgraduate Certificate in Medical Education.

 Alongside his work in acute medicine and infectious diseases, including bone and joint infection, he has particular interests in human factors, systems, and risk, and medically unexplained symptoms.